OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 **To contact you.** Fox News may periodically send promotional materials or notifications related to the Fox News Services.
 If you want to stop receiving promotional materials, you can follow the unsubscribe instructions at the bottom of each email.
 There are certain service notification emails that you may not opt-out of, such as notifications of changes to the Fox News Services or policies.
 If you have installed a mobile app and you wish to stop receiving push notifications, you can change the settings either on your mobile device or through the app.

 **To share with our Fox News Affiliates.** Fox News may share your information with Fox News Affiliates for the purposes described in this Privacy Policy.
-A link to a website that lists Fox News Affiliates can be found at the beginning of this policy.
-Additionally, although all Affiliated Companies adhere to the News Corporation corporate Privacy Principles, users who visit Fox News Affiliates' services should still refer to their separate privacy policies, which may differ in some respects from this Privacy Policy.
+Users who visit Affiliated Companies' services should still refer to their separate privacy policies, which may differ in some respects from this Privacy Policy.

 **To share with business partners.** Fox News may share your information with business partners to permit them to send you marketing communications consistent with your choices.